-Theoretical philosophy is part of the Department of Philosophy, History, Culture
+Theoretical philosophy is part of the Department of Philosophy, History, Culture and Art Studies.

 P.O.
 Box 24